Mercury(II) sulfate: Denigés' reagent

 An acidic solution of mercury sulfate is known as Denigés' reagent.
 It was commonly used throughout the 20th century as a qualitative analysis reagent.
 If Denigés' reagent is added to a solution containing compounds that have tertiary alcohols, a yellow or red precipitate will form.

-Production of acetaldehyde

-As previously mentioned, Hg S O4 was used as the catalyst for the production of acetaldehyde from acetylene and water.

-Oxymercuration-demercuration of alkenes
+Hydration reactions

-Mercury Compounds such as mercury sulfate and mercury(II) acetate are commonly used as catalysts in the oxymercuration-demercuration, a type of Electrophilic Addition reaction.
-The hydration of an alkene results in an alcohol that follows regioselectivity that is predicted by Markovnikov's Rule.
+Mercury sulfate, as well as other mercury(II) compounds, are commonly used as catalysts in oxymercuration-demercuration, a type of electrophilic addition reaction that results in hydration of an unsaturated compound.
+The hydration of an alkene gives an alcohol.
+The regioselectivity is that predicted by Markovnikov's rule.
+For an alkyne, the result is an enol, which tautomerizes to give the carbonyl.
+At one time, this chemistry was employed commercially for the preparation of acetaldehyde from acetylene:

-Hydration of alkynes

-The reaction scheme is provided below.
-The conversion of 2,5-dimethyhexyn-2,5-diol to 2,2,5,5-tetramethylte-trahydrofuran using aqueous mercury sulfate without the addition of acid.
+A related and specialized example is the conversion of 2,5-dimethylhexyne-2,5-diol to 2,2,5,5-tetramethyltetrahydrofuran using aqueous mercury sulfate without the addition of acid.